tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

  #define INFLUXDB_USER "user"
  #define INFLUXDB_PASS "password"

- // TODO: connect to WiFi
+ // connect to WiFi

  Influxdb influx(INFLUXDB_HOST); // port defaults to 8086
- // or
+ // or to use a custom port
  Influxdb influx(INFLUXDB_HOST, INFLUXDB_PORT);

  // set the target database
  influx.setDb(INFLUXDB_DATABASE);
- // or
+ // or use a db with auth
  influx.setDbAuth(INFLUXDB_DATABASE, INFLUXDB_USER, INFLUXDB_PASS) // with authentication
 ```